High Flow Oxygen Delivery Systems

 Case Study #1

-A seven-month-old male is brought into the emergency department by the mother of the infant.
+A seven-month-old male is brought into the emergency department by the infant’s mother.
 The mother reports the patient has had a cough and fever for two days.
 The mom states that the infant appeared to be working hard to breathe when the patient woke up.
 Upon arrival at the emergency department, the patient was irritable and had a coarse cough.
 The patient is tachypneic with nasal flaring and moderate subcostal retractions.
 The patient’s vitals are T 38.4 C, HR 184, RR 75, BP 85/48, and O2 sat 92%.
 The patient weighs 8kg.
 The patient tests positive for respiratory syncytial virus (RSV).
 The provider orders a high-flow nasal cannula for the patient.

 Ask yourself...